dvavasour/Learning_Notes/DVA-C01/README.md

 - Simpler
 - No persistence or multi-AZ
 - No data typing or sorting
+- *lazy loading* = check the cache, then access origin if cache miss

 Elasticache - Redis
 - Allows lists, hashes and data typing